eclipse/paho.mqtt.rust/README.md

 In this case it will generate bindings based on the header files in the bundled C repository.

-The cached versions of the bindings were created on an x86_64 PC running Linux.
-When compiling on a different machine or cross-compiling, it is recommended to use "build_bindgen" to regenerate the bindings for that target.
+The cached versions of the bindings are target-specific.
+If the pre-generated version doesn't exist for the target, it will need to be generated.

-#### Building the Paho C library without SSL/TLS
+#### Building the Paho C library with or without SSL/TLS

+Building with SSL happens automatically as "ssl" is a default feature.
+It requires the OpenSSL libraries be installed for the target.
+If they are in a non-standard place, then the `OPENSSL_ROOT_DIR` environment variable should be set, pointing at the top-level install path, with the .lib, .a and other library files in a `lib/` directory just under the root.
+Use like:

+    $ export OPENSSL_ROOT_DIR=/home/myacct/openssl

+or wherever the library was installed.

-The crate can build the bundled Paho C library without secure sockets:
+The crate can also be build without SSL by using `--no-default-features`.
+For example, to build the bundled Paho C library without secure sockets:

     $ cargo build --no-default-features --features "bundled"